-- Assessing the need for partnerships with youth at risk programs in your community.
+- Assessing the need for partnerships with youth programs in your community.

-Once you’ve thought about the type of information you’ll need, ask yourself if a key informant interview is the most efficient way to gather additional information.
+Once you’ve thought about the type of information you’ll need, ask yourself if a key informant interview is the best way to gather information.
 Key informant interviews take a lot of time so this important first step will ensure you don’t waste time using the wrong assessment.

 GATHER AND REVIEW EXISTING DATA FOR THE FOCUS POPULATION

 Conduct preliminary research to determine what existing information is available about the issue you plan to address in your interviews.
 It’s possible that another local or national organization has already asked the community their thoughts about your topic.
 Doing your research first will prevent you from duplicating any past or existing efforts.

 Examine current data on specific community outcome indicators.
 This will help you determine what additional information needs to be collected.